MariusAuerbacher/capstone-frontend/Readme.md

 This is where my project comes in.

 It is a sort of LinkedIn/Tinder/Facebook of Charity.
+It let's you find, connect and DIRECTLY donate to needy people.

  Selected trusted organisations and individuals, mosques, churches etc. will be able to register people in their communities on my website ( and app in the future) who they know are the most in need of help.